Language education: 18th century

 The study of modern languages did not become part of the curriculum of European schools until the 18th century.
-Based on the purely academic study of Latin, students of modern languages did much of the same exercises, studying grammatical rules and translating abstract sentences.
+Based on the purely academic study of Latin, students of modern languages did much the same, studying grammatical rules and translating abstract sentences.
 Oral work was minimal, and students were instead required to memorize grammatical rules and apply these to decode written texts in the target language.
 This tradition-inspired method became known as the grammar-translation method.

 19th and 20th centuries

 Henry Sweet was a key figure in establishing the applied linguistics tradition in language teaching.

-Innovation in foreign language teaching began in the 19th century and became very rapid in the 20th century.
-It led to a number of different and sometimes conflicting methods, each claiming to be a major improvement over the previous or contemporary methods.
+Innovation in foreign language teaching began in the 19th century and accelerated in the 20th century.
+It led to many different, sometimes conflicting methods, each claiming to be a major improvement over previous or contemporary methods.
 The earliest applied linguists included Jean Manesca, Heinrich Gottfried Ollendorff (1803–1865), Henry Sweet (1845–1912), Otto Jespersen (1860–1943), and Harold Palmer (1877–1949).
-They worked on setting language teaching principles and approaches based on linguistic and psychological theories, but they left many practical details for others to develop.
+They worked on establishing language-teaching principles and approaches grounded in linguistic and psychological theories, but they left many practical details for others to develop.

 The history of foreign-language education in the 20th century and the methods of teaching (such as those related below) might appear to be a history of failure.
 Very few students in U.S. universities who major in a foreign language attain "minimum professional proficiency."
-Even the "reading knowledge" required for a PhD degree is comparable only to what second-year language students read, and only very few researchers who are native English speakers can read and assess information written in languages other than English.
+Even the "reading knowledge" required for a PhD degree is comparable only to that of second-year language students, and very few native English-speaking researchers can read and assess information written in languages other than English.

-However, anecdotal evidence for successful second or foreign language learning is easy to find, leading to a discrepancy between these cases and the failure of many language education programs.
+However, anecdotal evidence of successful second or foreign language learning is easy to find, creating a discrepancy with the failure of many language education programs.
 This tends to make the research of second-language acquisition emotionally charged.
-Older methods and approaches such as the grammar translation method and the direct method may be dismissed and even ridiculed, as newer methods and approaches are invented and promoted as solutions to the problem of the high failure rates of foreign language students.
+Older methods and approaches, such as the grammar translation method and the direct method, may be dismissed and even ridiculed as newer methods and approaches are invented and promoted as solutions to the problem of high failure rates among foreign language students.

-Some books on language teaching describe various methods that have been used in the past and end with the author's new method.
-These methods may reflect the author's views, and such presentations may de-emphasize relations between old and new methods.
+Some books on language teaching describe various methods used in the past and conclude with the author's new method.
+These methods may reflect the author's views, and such presentations may downplay the relationships between old and new methods.
 For example, descriptive linguists seem to claim that there were no scientifically-based language teaching methods before their work (which led to the audio-lingual method developed for the U.S. Army in World War II).
 However, there is significant evidence to the contrary.